vmarkovtsev/blog/content/post/announcing_babelfish.md

 The server uses containers to run these drivers through libcontainer.
-This frees the user from having to handle dozens of different language ecosystems, since the server just handles drivers using Docker images.
+This frees the user from having to handle dozens of different language ecosystems, since the server executes drivers using Docker images.

 Have a look at the [documentation](https://doc.bblf.sh/architecture.html) for further architecture details.